This is to remind you of your seemingly insignificant achievements.

 I’m here to remind you how significant the hundreds of small things you’ve done this year are, and to ask you to consider including them in your story.

-Do you remember the countless occasions your arms held another who needed to feel held, you Googled the kid's homework instead of saying "I don't know" or the number of times you volunteered when no-one else came forward?
+Do you remember the countless occasions your arms held another who needed to feel held?
+When you Googled the kid's homework instead of saying "I don't know" or the number of times you volunteered when no-one else came forward?
 How many occasions did you have to blow your top but didn't, and no one knew about it?

 The best gift’s we’ll ever give are those which can’t be unwrapped.